avaneev/gammaenv/README.md

 Compile and run the testtable.cpp to produce a tab-delimited table of curves at various delay values.
 Also use this source as an example of envelope generator setup and use procedure.

+## Users ##
+This library is used by:

+Please drop me a note at aleksey.vaneev@gmail.com and I will include a link to your product to the list of users, whether this is an audio DSP or industrial automation project, or something else.